 - Not Many Anti Theft Features

-The Nomatic Travel Bag is fairly new to the anti-theft backpack game, only getting started after raising over 5 million dollars on Kickstarter and Indiegogo.
+The Nomatic Travel Bag is relatively new to the anti-theft backpack game, only getting started after raising over 5 million dollars on Kickstarter and Indiegogo.
 They claim to have created the “most functional travel bag ever!”
-Based on their design scheme, they just might have.
+Based on their design scheme, they might have.

-A roomy 40L bag, individual removable organization panels, headphone and charger cord pass-throughs, magnetic snap-back side pockets, and backpack to briefcase versatility, it really does seem like they have thought of everything.
+With a roomy 40L bag, individual removable organization panels, headphone and charger cord pass-throughs, magnetic snap-back side pockets, and backpack to briefcase versatility, it does seem like they have thought of everything.

-However, it would be better stated that this is a business/travel backpack with anti-theft features, such as RFID protection and lockable zippers, rather than calling it primarily an anti-theft bag.
-This isn’t just great as an anti-theft backpack, but a general travel backpack for guys.
+However, this is a business/travel backpack with anti-theft features, such as RFID protection and lockable zippers, rather than calling it primarily an anti-theft bag.
+It isn’t just great as an anti-theft backpack, but a general travel backpack for guys.